paulmillr/noble-ciphers/README.md

 - Don't re-use keys between different protocols
   - For example, using secp256k1 key in AES can be bad
   - Use hkdf or, at least, a hash function to create sub-key instead
+- If you need AES, only use AES-256 for new protocols
+  - For post-quantum security

 ### Nonces